Stuck trying to figure out how to fix a kettle that won’t boil?

 *NOTE: Instead of white vinegar, you can also use citric acid, lemon, or a commercial decalcifier.
-When using a commercial decalcifier, follow the manufacturer’s use instructions.
-This will make sure you get the best results.
+When using a commercial decalcifier, follow the manufacturer’s use instructions to ensure you get the best results.

 Once you’ve gathered your tools, here’s what you should do.

-- Fill the kettle with water, boil it, then discard it three times.
-This should eliminate the vinegar taste from the kettle.
+- Fill the kettle with water, boil it, then discard it three times to eliminate the vinegar taste from the kettle.

 Fancy watching these steps instead?
 Then take a look at this quick tutorial video.

-If you have descaled your kettle and it still won’t boil properly, then the thermostat could be to blame.
 The thermostat in your kettle switches it off automatically once the water has reached boiling point.
-But if your thermostat is not working properly, it could turn off before your water has had a chance to heat up.
+But if your thermostat is not working properly, it could turn off before your kettle has had a chance to heat the water.

 If you suspect that the thermostat in your kettle is to blame, you will need to replace it.
-But here are a couple of things you should consider before you start pulling your kettle to pieces.
+But here are a few things I recommend considering before pulling your kettle to pieces.

 - The age of the kettle.
-The average kettle only lasts a mere 4 years.
-Is your kettle older than that?
-Then there is a chance that once the thermostat is fixed, something else will go wrong with it.
-It might be best for you to replace the kettle.
+If your kettle is over four years old, there is a chance that once the thermostat is fixed, something else will go wrong with it.
+In my opinion, it’s best for you to replace the kettle.

 - The kettle’s warranty.
 Are you having problems with a relatively new kettle?
-Then you should contact your supplier as the kettle may still be under warranty.
+Then you should contact your supplier as the kettle is still likely under warranty.
 If it is, do not attempt to change the thermostat, as doing so will no doubt invalidate the warranty.
-If your kettle is still covered, you may be able to get a replacement or a repair free of charge.
+If your kettle is still covered, you can get a replacement or a repair free of charge.

 - Looking for and purchasing kettle parts.
-Because kettles are so often replaced, it is not all that simple to find spare parts.
+Because kettles are so often replaced, finding spare parts is not all that simple.
 Finding a thermostat that matches your kettle could be tricky.
-The cost of the thermostat with your labor when changing it might make replacing the whole kettle the cheaper overall solution.
+The cost of the thermostat with your labor when changing it makes replacing the whole kettle the cheaper overall solution.

-Have you decided that it is still best for you to go through with the thermostat replacement?
-Then here’s everything you will need for the job.
+Have you decided that it is still best for you to replace the thermostat?
+Then here’s everything you will need to do:

 - Start by removing the screws from the base of the kettle.
-You can use a screwdriver for this job.
+You can use a screwdriver.

-- Once the screws on the base of the kettle are removed, you should be able to access more.
-These are the screws that keep the heating elements locked onto the base of the kettle.
-You should remove these too.
+- Once the screws on the base of the kettle are removed, you should be able to access more screws that keep the heating elements locked onto the base of the kettle; please remove them too.

 - Remove the heating element and the thermostat from the kettle

 - Remove the melted thermostat pin.
-Use the screwdrivers to undo the thermostat housing.
+Use a screwdriver to undo the thermostat housing.
 You can use the pliers to get under the pin and pull it out.

 Some things are better seen than explained.
-So why not check out this tutorial video when you are completing this job?
+So why not check out this tutorial video when replacing the thermostat?

 - Switch cleaner* (contact cleaner)

-*NOTE: Avoid using a lubricant such as WD40 instead of a contact cleaner.
-This is because a lubricant could make the problem worse due to the dust that tends to form around the contacts.
+*NOTE: Avoid using a lubricant such as WD40 instead of a contact cleaner because it could make the problem worse due to the dust that tends to form around the contacts.

 - Undo the screws on the base of the kettle.
-You can use a screwdriver for this job.
+You can use a screwdriver.

 - Locate the central pin next to the on/off switch.
-There will be 2 copper contacts on either side of the pin
+There will be two copper contacts on either side of the pin.

-- Without plugging the base into the power outlet, flick the on/off switch on the kettle a couple of times.
-This will clear any oxidization or unwanted substances from the contacts.
+- Without plugging the base into the power outlet, flick the on/off switch on the kettle a couple of times to clear any oxidization or unwanted substances from the contacts.